Ben Affleck's 'Gone Girl' snatches U.S. box office title

 Both executives pointed to strong box office numbers across the board, after a tepid summer and a slow September.

-Elsewhere, animated movie "The Boxtrolls" took fourth place with $12.4 million at North American (U.S. and Canadian) theatres.
+Elsewhere, animated movie "The Boxtrolls" took fourth place with $12.4 million at North American (U.S. and Canadian) theaters.
 Young adult thriller "The Maze Runner" finished fifth, grossing $12 million.

 Biblical thriller "Left Behind," which was panned by critics, debuted in sixth place with $6.9 million.